hsetiawan/tokenverifier/README.md

 with the social services in any other way.

-The code validates the token's integrity, check if it's intended for your app id, and checks it with the provider's service (therefore it requires network access).
+The code validates the token's integrity, check if it's intended for your app id, and checks it with the provider's service (it requires network access).

+It's suitable for authentication login on your backend when you use the JavaScript libraries provided by Facebook/Google on your client side.

+It uses the slf4j api for logging.

 ## Installation